How to Create a Vision Board Journal

-Very simple.
-This vision board on your bujo follows the same step as a traditional vision board!
+Don’t worry, it is very simple.
+This vision board in your bujo follows the same step as a traditional vision board!

 I had already made my intentions and thought about what kind of content would resonate with that.

-I new I want to make doodles and quote some of my favorite affirmation quotes.
-I wrote it all down in notes and now it was the fun part: put it all together!
+I knew I want to make doodles and quote some of my favorite affirmation quotes.
+I wrote it all down in notes and now it was the fun part: putting it all together!

 To organize the structure of my vision board I had to sketch roughly how I wanted it to look.
 This part is important in any kind of board you make!